 HR policies for restaurant required by federal law:

 Additionally, the following are policies that are required in some states.
 However, they are useful to have even if they don’t apply:

 - Termination of employment

-So it’s crucial that you take a hard line against sexual (and other types of) harassment and make the policy known and clear to your employees.
+So it’s crucial that you show your employees from day one that you have a zero-tolerance against sexual (and other types of) harassment.
+It’s crucial that you make the policy known and clear to your employees.